samuel-casey/samuel-casey/README.md

 # Sam Casey

 Full-stack software engineer and former crypto analyst aiming to make the world a better place through the power of blockchains.
-Currently building [Charged Particles](https://charged.fi) with an awesome team.
+Currently working on [Charged Particles](https://charged.fi).

 ### Github Stats 📊